Wednesday, December 9, 2020

 Gordie Howe Sports Complex Management Incorporated officially took over the management of the Gordie Howe Sports Complex on March 1, 2019.

-Before the non-profit came into existence, each sport was responsible for coordinating the activities on the various facilities on the complex’s grounds like Saskatoon Minor Football Field, the baseball and softball diamonds and the Clarence Downey Speed Skating Oval in winter.
+Before the non-profit came into existence, each sport was responsible for coordinating the activities on the various facilities on the Complex’s grounds like Saskatoon Minor Football Field, the baseball and softball diamonds and the Clarence Downey Speed Skating Oval in winter.

 The City of Saskatoon suggested it might help if there was a unified group that coordinated everything that went on at the sports park.
 The complex hosts events and training sessions for baseball, football, lacrosse, Nordic Skiing, rugby, softball, speed skating, track and field and ultimate disk.